5 Ways to Stay Healthy After Age 45

 A healthy diet can help boost your energy levels, keep your body healthy, and improve your mood.
 Healthy diets are high in fruits and vegetables, whole grains, lean proteins, healthy fats, and complex carbs.
 Healthy diets are rich in nutrients, vitamins, minerals, and other compounds that are essential for good health.

 They also contain relatively little fat and sugar.
-Have ever you tried superfood.‘
+Have ever you tried Korean Kimchi?
+It’s a good condiment, and it’s considered a ‘superfood.‘

 Incorporate an oatmeal breakfast for you and your family.
 I prefer the rolled, crushed, or steel-cut oats.
 Avoid the sugary packaged ones!
 Oats have a tremendous amount of nutrition for us older fathers.
 Eat’em!
 Cook them a few times a week for your kids.
 You can cook them on the stovetop with milk, and pour a spoon of healthy honey and a dash of cinnamon.
 Fantastic!